Frequently Asked Questions:

 What happens if I can’t make it to my appointment?

-You need to leave me a message at least 24 hours before the scheduled time to avoid being charged for the session.
+You need to send me an email least 24 hours before the scheduled time to avoid being charged for the session.

 Do you mind if I answer my phone or text during the session?